AshwiniNagare/Secure-Data-Transfer/README.md

 # data-protection
 Features:
 1. encryption and decryption of image
-2. encryption and decryption of video
-3. text hiding under image using steganography
+2. text hiding under image using steganography

 Note:
 1. key for encryption and decryption must be same